Nisarg7324/Nisarg7324.github.io/writeups/net_analysis_wireshark.md

 ![TCP Stream](../images/net_analysis_wireshark_sbt/pcap2_tcp_stream_2.png)

-We can see the session the attacker is having with the victim machine.
+We can see the session the attacker is having with the victim's machine.
 The part with blue font and background is by the victim machine, while the part with red font and background is by the attacker.
 Hence, we can see that the attacker is interacting with the command prompt of the victim machine.

-The attacker has listed the files in present directory using the _dir_ command.
+The attacker has listed the files in the present directory using the _dir_ command.
 I have highlighted the name of the confidential file, which is `Employee_Information_CONFIDENTIAL.txt`.

-Do not close this window yet, as we will continue to next task on this window.
+Do not close this window yet, as we will continue to the next task on this window.

 ### Finding the Log File